 One of the important questions this study aimed to explore was the homogeneity of sites across the basin, or lack thereof.
-Even though this study had a sample size of two sites, it marks an important beginning to exploring the river continuum as another aspect of riparian community influencers.
+With four separate sites, this study marks an important beginning to exploring the river continuum as another aspect of riparian community influencers.
 This section will discuss results of that focus, with the multi-basin section to follow.